glm729/d3visKegg/README.md

 # Visualise KEGG Pathway or Module
 #### Mr. George L. Malone
-#### 6<sup>th</sup> of May, 2021
+#### 10<sup>th</sup> of May, 2021

 ## Overview

-This directory contains all scripts and Twig templates (HTML) used in a ChemInfo view for visualising a KEGG Pathway or Module.
+This repository contains all scripts and Twig templates (HTML) used in a ChemInfo view for visualising a KEGG Pathway or Module.
 The user enters the Pathway or Module ID and, if validated correctly, the corresponding data are visualised.
-The work was placed in this repository as it relies entirely on data collected according to scripts documented here, thus it was thought to be a reasonable demonstration of possible usage for some of the data.
+The work was moved into this repository as it was becoming somewhat complex to keep track of in the original repository, as well as departing somewhat from the purpose of the original repo.

 ## Data

-The data used in this view are attached, thus the raw data are not found here.
+The data used in the ChemInfo view are attached, thus the raw data are not found here.
 Collecting and extracting the data is completed according to the scripts [here][1] and [here][2], and reformatting the data is completed using the scripts [here][3] and [here][4].

 Effectively, the queried data are objects, wherein the key is the KEGG Reaction, Module, or Pathway ID.
 Pathway IDs can be used to list corresponding